 What is hospice care?

-Not everyone feels able to decide where to die.
-But others feel strongly that they know where they’d like to be.
-Here in the UK almost half of people spend their final days in hospital yet the majority of people say they would prefer to die in their own home or, increasingly, a hospice.
+Here in the UK almost half of people spend their final days in hospital yet the majority of us say we would prefer to die in our own home or, increasingly, a hospice.
 A hospice provides end of life care for after you’ve been diagnosed with a terminal illness, which includes practical advice and support for your family, too.
-This can be in given in a hospice itself or at your home.
+This support can be given in a hospice itself or at your home.
+Here we look at what hospice care involves, and how to let those around you know you’d like hospice care at the end of life.

 How is a hospice different to a hospital?